XZhoou/XZhoou.github.io/_pages/aboutme.md

 ---

-I was born in Zhengzhou, Henan Province, and completed my bachelor in Information Management & Information System in 2023 at School of Economics and Management, Beihang University in China.
+I was born in Zhengzhou, Henan Province, and I completed my bachelor in Information Management & Information System in 2023 at School of Economics and Management, Beihang University in China.

-I love playing football and e-sports including *League of Legends* and *CS:GO*.
+I love playing football, badminton, and e-sports including *League of Legends* and *CS:GO*.

 <center><img src="https://pics-1309385371.cos.ap-beijing.myqcloud.com//typora-mac/89d2820a4068a99b3db30d6affba6069.JPG" width="500"/></center>